EllieLiLiLi/EllieLiLiLi/README.md

 I'm a **Data Scientist / Applied AI practitioner** with a strong foundation in **analytics x business intelligence x storytelling x modeling**, and hands-on experience building **end-to-end machine learning and LLM-powered systems**.
 I enjoy turning messy data and complex models into practical, business-relevant solutions.
+I explored different industries and the border of a data worker.
+Collected experienced and deep reflections make me stronger.

 Currently a new graduate with my degree of **M.S. in Applied Data Science at the University of Chicago** (Dec 2025).